Build Pipeline

 ACT’s builder is optimized to run on remote servers.
 It handles the complexities of “Docker-in-Docker” builds automatically:

-/var/lib/act/build-cacheon the server to speed up repeated builds. - Registry Cache: Pushes build cache layers to your container registry for multi-server performance.
+• Registry Cache: Pushes build cache layers to your container registry for multi-server performance.

-amd64andarm64images using QEMU emulation if needed.
+• Multi-Arch: Supports building amd64 and arm64 images using QEMU emulation if needed.